lblake09/Larce_Portfolio/README.md

-# Larce_Portfolio
-data analyst/science portfolio
-Project 1: Spotify EDA and Multiple Linear Regressions
+# Project 1: Spotify EDA and Multiple Linear Regressions

 In this project I cleaned, visualized, and used linear regression model to see if there is any correlation between a songs popularity